 Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

-August 31 Lake Erie has a rich history, a local history to me.
+August 31 Lake Erie has a rich history, local history here.
 It means so much more when the locale is familiar.
 I posted a piece about Long Point shipwrecks and Abigail Becker in a January rant.
 Becker was a true heroine, a ‘sheero’ in newspeak.
 Screenwriters should seriously look at that story, a true adventure epic.

 But there is more to Erie history than shipwrecks and naval battles, there are the stories of the families and communities that depended on Lake Erie to provide a living- fishing being the most common, plus the spin-off shore-based services that grow with marine demand.